joma74/acc-natours/docs/TestcafeScreenshot.md

 _5.0.4_ Chrome, on the other side, does it's job not very well.
 First, there is no direct function call, you have to be in Emulation mode and fiddle around with Emulation related calls and parameters(see above described usage of `setDeviceMetricsOverride`).

 _5.0.5_ And second, because of how that is implemented in Chrome, the change of the height done therefore affects the viewport size(sic!), which subsequently affects the browser's `vh` calculation.
-So all i got was a brutally sized first section (having a size of `100 vh`) of my app - see image on the left.
+So all i got was a brutally sized first section (having a size of `100 vh`) of my app - see image #2.

 _5.0.6_ With a height that normally covers all of my sections and what is expected - see image on the right.

-![Chrome Screenshot Full Page VH Brutally Sized](chrome-fullpage-screenshot-vh-brutallySized.png)
+![Chrome Screenshot Full Page VH Brutally Sized](chrome-fullpage-screenshot-vh-brutallySized.png) Image #2
-![Chrome Screenshot Full Page VH Patched](chrome-fullpage-screenshot-vh-patched.png)
+![Chrome Screenshot Full Page VH Patched](chrome-fullpage-screenshot-vh-patched.png) Image #3

 ### 5.1 My Chrome VH Workaround